davegregg/PHP-Mail-Merge/README.md

-PHP-Mail-Merge
+PHP Mail Merge
 ==============

-Dm/G PHP Mail Merge distributes *variable* email campaigns.
-If you need to send a single templated email to a large number of recipients, but you want each email to be slightly different (e.g. for branding purposes, or to include the recipient's name or a unique promotional code), then PHP Mail Merge can help you.
+PHP Mail Merge distributes *variable* email campaigns.
+If you need to send a single basic email to a large number of recipients, but you want each email to be slightly different (e.g. for branding purposes, or to include the recipient's name or a unique promotional code), then PHP Mail Merge can help you.

+This was my first PHP project, churned out quickly over a long weekend to fill a particular company requirement, and I haven't taken the chance to go back over it.
+For a few thousand emails, I can tell you it worked reliably and reproducibly for several months.

 1. Supply PHP Mail Merge with a template, containing unique variables in the places you need the varying content to go.
 2. Supply a comma-delimited list of these variables, so PHP Mail Merge knows what to look for in your template.